mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 This is very natural.
 If you understand in that way, it’s not necessary to have a complicated system of understanding: “‘A’ is ‘A’; ‘A’ is not ‘A’; that’s why ‘A’ is ‘A’” – it’s not necessary to say so.
 But we have to do so, because consciousness is already complicated.
 That’s why we have to explain.
 That’s it.

 That is characteristic of a human being.
 Birds or dogs don’t think in that way.
-When they feel hungry, they just bite, just eat. *[laughter]* Dogs, they bark at you.
+When they feel hungry, they just bite, just eat. *[Laughter.]* Dogs, they bark at you.
 When you pass a certain home, immediately they appear and bark at you.
 I don’t like the dog barking at me.
 But, nothing to do.
-Sometimes, well, just one word, a very simple word, you can stop it; don’t give a gentle word, just a simple word: “*shut up*”. *[laughter]*
+Sometimes, well, just one word, a very simple word, you can stop it; don’t give a gentle word, just a simple word: “*shut up*”. *[Laughter.]*

-*[tape change]*
+*[Tape change.]*

 ... stop them barking, you say, “shut up.”
 That’s enough.

 A dog ... just barks at you.
 This is a dog.
 No problem.
-But can you bark at people like that? *[laughter]* Of course, you can do it.
+But can you bark at people like that? *[Laughter.]* Of course, you can do it.
 I can bark at you like this.
 But immediately I say, “Why do you bark at them?
 What do you mean?
 What do you mean by barking?”
 You start to think.
 Don’t you think so?

 ##### 48:27